Ubuntu-X6/Simple-VM-Manager/README.md

 # Introduction
-Simple VM Manager is a very simple virtualization tool written by bash.It is uses the 'chroot' function of Linux to provide a VM-like experience.Simple VM Manager allows the Guet OS share the host's Kernel ,so that you can run a guest os with nearly-native performance, lower resource cost and much less boot time.
+Simple VM Manager is a 4KB-size virtualization tool written by bash.It is use  'chroot' function of Linux to provide a VM-like experience with such a small size.SVM allows the Guet OS share the host's Kernel ,so that you can run a guest os with nearly-native performance, lower resource cost and much less boot time.
 # Get Started
 Run those commands to install it:<br>
     su <br>